plone/training/theming/theme-package.rst

 CSS and JS resources
 ++++++++++++++++++++

-First let's get sure we have loaded the registerless profile of Barceloneta.
+First let's make sure that we have loaded the ``registerless`` profile of Barceloneta.
-To do that, we change our metadata.xml like this:
+To do that, we change our ``metadata.xml`` as follows:

 .. code:: xml